 Treating breast cancer

 Surgery is generally considered to be the first option when treating breast cancer.
-Luckily, Sarah Cannon at Rose Medical Center offers an array of surgical options to treat breast cancer, including:
+Our expert Sarah Cannon surgeons offer an array of options to treat breast cancer, including:

 Wire needle localization

 For all patients receiving a lumpectomy and most patients receiving a mastectomy, your radiologist will place a small wire into the area of abnormality before surgery.
 This procedure is important to help your surgeon and pathologist correctly identify the area of abnormality during surgery.
 This procedure lasts about 20 to 40 minutes and the patient is provided a local anesthetic to numb the area.
 To confirm the proper placement, a mammogram is conducted when the wire is in place.

 Women who decide to have a breast-sparing lumpectomy as part of their cancer treatment may select to undergo an oncoplastic procedure called a breast reduction lumpectomy, through a unique form of cancer surgery combining both surgery to remove cancerous tissue and reconstructive surgery.
 During a breast reduction lumpectomy, a plastic surgeon works alongside the breast surgeon.
 The goal of the surgery is to remove the cancerous tissue and perform a breast reduction.
 Women may choose this option to achieve postsurgical symmetry between the affected breast and non-affected breast for an aesthetic reason or for another health reason.
 The surgeons work together to ensure the patient achieves excellent health and cosmetic outcomes.

 At Rose, our surgical team is proud to offer breast surgery using advanced approaches that result in minimized visible scarring.
 These approaches can be used in nipple-sparing mastectomies and lumpectomies.